Mobile 0400 035 001

 Mindfulness and ACT techniques also may be offered to encourage reflection and self-awareness, and a capacity to manage difficult emotions.

 Elizabeth holds a Masters degree in Clinical Psychology and is registered with the Psychology Board of Australia.
-She is a Member of the Australian Psychological Society, and the APS College of Clinical Psychologists.
+She is a Member of the Australian Psychological Society, and Fellow of the APS College of Clinical Psychologists.

 Elizabeth is involved with regular discussion groups and reading groups, as well as ongoing supervision, and attendance at various training and professional development events throughout the year.